0800 9774848

 Maintain regular contact

-It will be difficult to develop positive relationships with customers’ accounts teams if the only time you speak to them is when you’re chasing overdue invoices.
+It is difficult to develop positive relationships with customers’ accounts teams if the only time you speak to them is when you’re chasing overdue invoices.

 By contacting them at different times of the credit period, not only will you have more opportunities to work on building that relationship, it’s also great credit control practice.